haniae/Team2-CBA-Project/core/final_ticker_improvements_report.md

 **Benefits:**
 - No more duplicate results
-- Preserves order và priority
+- Preserves order and priority
 - Cleaner output

 #### **3. Johnson & Johnson Handling** ✅